Kazimierz Nycz: Biography

 He was appointed Bishop of Koszalin-Kołobrzeg on 9 June 2004.
 On 3 March 2007, Pope Benedict XVI named Nycz, who was then on a pilgrimage to the Holy Land, to succeed Stanisław Wielgus as Archbishop of Warsaw, after Wielgus had abruptly resigned on 7 January after admitting to he had collaborated with the Służba Bezpieczeństwa, the Communist secret police.
 That agency's records showed that Nycz had repeatedly refused to enter their service.
 His installation as Archbishop of Warsaw took place on 1 April 2007 at St. John's Cathedral.
 He was also named bishop to the Eastern Catholics in Poland on 9 June 2007.

 He organized the last visit of Pope John Paul II to Poland.

 He was created cardinal priest of Ss.
 Silvestro e Martino ai Monti on 20 November 2010.

 On 29 December 2010 Nycz was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments and the Congregation for the Clergy.

+He was also a member of the Committee to Support the POLIN Museum of the History of Polish Jews.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

+In October 2024, Nycz expressed openness to the legalisation of same-sex civil unions in Poland.

+He was once again a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

+Nycz is the Grand Prior of the Polish Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.